StackExchange/dnscontrol/README.md

 You can think of it as a DNS compiler.
 The configuration files are written in a DSL that looks a lot like JavaScript.
 It is compiled to an intermediate representation (IR).
-Compiler back-ends use the IR to update your DNS zones on services such as Route53, CloudFlare, and Gandi, or systems such as BIND and ActiveDirectory.
+Compiler back-ends use the IR to update your DNS zones on services such as Route53, Cloudflare, and Gandi, or systems such as BIND and Active Directory.

 # An Example